Generalized Artin Primitive Root Conjecture: Introduction

 \section{Introduction}

-A generalized Artin conjecture for subsets of composite integers with fixed primitive roots is presented here.
-The focus is on developing an asymptotic formula for the number of integers with the primitive root 2, modulo the generalized Riemann hypothesis, but the analysis easily extends to all the admissible primitive roots \(u\neq \pm 1,v^2\).
-This analysis spawn new questions about the structure of an \textit{L}-series associated with the multiplicative subset of integers with a fixed primitive root 2, and related ideas. \\
+A generalized Artin conjecture for multiplicative subsets of composite integers with fixed primitive roots is presented here.
+The focus is on developing an asymptotic formula for the number of integers in the multiplicative subset $\mathcal{N}_2$ with the primitive root 2, modulo the generalized Riemann hypothesis, see Definition \ref{dfn1.05}.
+The analysis easily extends to all the admissible primitive roots \(u\neq \pm 1,v^2\).
+This analysis spawn new questions about the structure of an \textit{L}-series associated with the multiplicative subset of integers with a fixed primitive root $u$, and related ideas.